ga-curriculum/computer-science-recursion/exercise/README.md

 	return countDown(num - 1);
 }
 ```

-Finally, we use recursion by calling the countDown function again.
-Only this time, we feed it the next number in the sequence, by providing num - 1 as the argument.

 In plain English, let's explain what happens when this function reaches the recurisve case.
 (Remember we passed in `3` as the argument)